ligeroinc/ligetron/README.md

-# Downloading and Building Ligerovm on Ubuntu Using CMake
+# Downloading and Building Ligetron on Ubuntu Using CMake

-This README will guide you through the process of downloading the Ligerovm project from GitLab, building its dependencies, and building it using CMake.
+This README will guide you through the process of downloading the Ligetron project from GitHub, building its dependencies, and building it using CMake.

 ## Prerequisites
 Before proceeding, ensure that the following prerequisites are met: